 However, it is recognised that customers may benefit from more information, if appropriately packaged and targeted.
-The QCA therefore recommends that, going forward, QUU should consult with QCOSS and other stakeholders (including through its customer and community reference group as noted below) about the release of information about bill increases for different levels of usage and customer type.
+The QCA therefore consider it appropriate that, going forward, QUU should consult with QCOSS and other stakeholders (including through its customer and community reference group as noted below) about the release of information about bill increases for different levels of usage and customer type.